Our IP Law Clerk Program

 Do We Hire Law Clerks?

 The number of clerks we invite into the program directly reflects the number of associates we plan to hire.
-60% of our current attorney team started at the firm as law clerks.
+Almost 50% of our current attorney team started at the firm as law clerks.
 Inviting all of our clerks to join us as associates is the norm, not the exception.
 Offers are extended in the fall and those who decide to join our team will continue as clerks until they graduate and pass the bar.

 What Else Can You Expect?